 Our gardeners say the spot is “relaxing and quiet.”
 Walking down into the center, one barely hears the traffic.
 The views of the skyline are a delight.
 The garden is divided into plots of all sizes, with larger plots grandfathered in from previous years.
 All new plots are approximately 25′ x 25′.
 Annual fees are based on plot size.
 Fees are used for general garden repair, tools, compost, and an annual garden picnic.
 The garden has been in operation for at least 40 years, and there is always some annual turnover of plots.

-- Nancy Hughes – At Large Board Member
+- Stephanie Scott – At Large Board Member

 - Joy Williams – Section C Captain

 - Joe Gorin – Section D Captain

 One of the main rules of National Park Service community gardens is that gardeners must use organic methods to grow their vegetables, herbs, and fruit.
 Gardeners are expected to pick up trash throughout the garden, and to maintain garden pathways free of weeds and debris.

 Interested in joining our garden?
 Learn how to register for your own garden plot today!